shoumikchow/shoumikchow.github.io/pages/experience.md

 ### Work

-I first started working straight out of high school as an English Language teacher at [Mastermind](https://www.mastermindschool.org/), the same high school I graduated from.
+I first started working straight out of high school as an English Language teacher at [Mastermind School](https://www.mastermindschool.org/), the same high school I graduated from.
 I taught English to sixth grade students.

 I was an intern at [G&R](https://www.green-red.com/) from January 2016 to April 2016 where I was in the Android development team.